Myrrh Essential Oil

 - Add 1–2 drops to toothpaste for added cleansing benefits and to promote oral health.

-- Add 1–2 drops to ¼ cup of water with a little agave or honey to help stomach aches.
+- Add 1–2 drops to ¼ cup of water with a little agave or honey to possibly help stomach aches.

 - Massage into stretch marks for possible reduction in visibility.

 - Mix two drops Myrrh with one teaspoon of raw honey for a cough.

 - Blend Myrrh and Lavender with coconut oil as it may aid in dry or cracked heels, elbows and knuckles.

 - Hormonal System